-While Americans are getting back to all kinds of travel, road trips continue to be a solid option for travelers looking to stick a bit closer to home.
+Travel is back in full swing.
+And while many feel comfortable hitting the skies, traveling across the country or even traveling internationally, road trips continue to be a solid option for those looking to stick a bit closer to home.
 And you won’t want to embark on one without a list of road trip essentials.

 If you’re on the road traveling for hours, or even days, you may have packed snacks and your travel car seat, but are you ready for anything that might come up?
 We talked to experts about what you’ll need to keep moving, stay entertained and make sure you’re covered for any problems that might come up while on the road.
 Here are 22 items that should be on your road trip packing list.

 No road trip is complete without ample snacks, especially if you’re doing long stretches and trying to avoid fast food.
-You’re going to need storage to keep your road trip snacks separate and cool, and insulated mugs for every traveler’s best friend: coffee.
+You’re going to need storage to keep your road trip snacks separate and cool, and insulated mugs for every traveler’s best friend

 “This Japanese-made mug miraculously maintains the temperature of coffee or tea for nearly an entire day,” says Waliszewski.
 “I bring it on every road trip to both reduce waste and enjoy a nice hot cup of coffee for my entire drive.”